 SCDHHS will reimburse for certain PET scans.
 PET scan reimbursement is limited to two per 12 months.
 PET scans will be covered only for the staging and restaging of cancer malignances.
-They should not be utilized for screening purposes.
+They must not be utilized for screening purposes.
 The use of PET scans to monitor tumor response during a planned course of therapy is not covered.

 Restaging only occurs after a course of treatment is completed.
-The clinical applications for coverage include services relating to Brain Cancer, Breast Cancer, Colorectal Cancer, Esophageal
+The clinical applications for coverage include services relating to brain cancer, breast cancer, colorectal cancer, esophageal cancer, head and neck cancers, lung cancer, lymphoma, melanoma, refractory seizures, solitary pulmonary nodule, and thyroid cancer.

-Cancer, Head and Neck Cancers, Lung Cancer, Lymphoma, Melanoma, Refractory Seizures, Solitary Pulmonary Nodule, and Thyroid Cancer.